vrishank-03/VAULT-Semantic-Search/README.md

 ---
 ## Usage

-1. Click the paperclip icon `📎` to select and upload a PDF.
-The application will process it in your browser and save it to the backend.
+1. Click the paperclip icon to select and upload one or more PDF files.
+The backend will process them.
-2. Ask a question in the chat box related to the content of your uploaded document(s).
+2. Ask a question in the chat box.
+You can ask about the content of a specific document (e.g., "Summarize document ID 10") or ask general questions about the conversation (e.g., "How many documents have I uploaded?").
-3. The AI will provide an answer.
-Click "Show Sources" to see the text chunks used.
+3. The AI will provide a formatted, conversational answer.
+4. Click "Show Sources" to see the text chunks used to generate the answer.
-4. Click on a source link to open the original PDF in a side panel, which will automatically scroll to and highlight the relevant section.
+5. Click on a source link to open the original PDF in a side panel for verification.

 ---
 ## API Endpoints